gunnertech/aws-severless-react-template/README.md

 $ yarn create react-app <project-name>
 $ mv <project-name> client (or react-client)

-See App.js file from another project for configuring Amplify See package.json from other project.
-Probably copy most, if not all to this project
+Global search for TODO (and do them) change .env.* info to match your project

 $ yarn install

 ## Git
-$ cd <project-name>
-$ git init
-cp ../<other-project>/.git/config .git/
-$ code .git/config

-change info to match project
+modify .git/config to match project